-- once you indicated the URL to someone, people will only have to open this URL in their web browser to see the content of the report.
+- once you indicated the URL to someone, people will open this URL in their web browser to see the content of the report.

-- if you click on the Recommended Repair button, Boot-Repair will perform these repair operations, then display a full Boot-Info containing also the log of the repair (which allow to detect some problems that would not be seen via a standard Boot-Info, eg a Flexnet error).
+- the suggested repair at the bottom of the Boot-Info corresponds to the default repair of the Boot-Repair utility.
+If you click the recommended repair button of Boot-Repair, it will perform these repair operations, then display a log of the repair (which allow to detect some problems that would not be seen via a standard Boot-Info, eg a Flexnet error).